SGA-A/c2c/README.md

   - Running these databases using connection pools via [@Rapptz](https://www.github.com/Rapptz)'s `asqlite` repo.
   - The connection pool makes it fast and reliable, data loss is rare.
   - Rob, Bankrob, Slots, Bets, Highlow, Building robberies
-  - More is being added every month..
+  - More is being added regularly.
 - Miscellaneous Features
   -  Get the time now in Discord's timestamp formatting using any style
   -  Get a list of every emoji the client can access